IShares MSCI Financial Statements From 2010 to 2023

 MV Per Share

-Revenue Per Share
+BV Per Share

-More About Price to Sales | All Equity Analysis
+More About Price To Book | All Equity Analysis

-Current IShares MSCI Price to Sales
+Current IShares MSCI Price To Book

-1.72 X
+1.36 X

-Most of IShares MSCI's fundamental indicators, such as Price to Sales, are part of a valuation analysis module that helps investors searching for stocks that are currently trading at higher or lower prices than their real value.
+Most of IShares MSCI's fundamental indicators, such as Price To Book, are part of a valuation analysis module that helps investors searching for stocks that are currently trading at higher or lower prices than their real value.
 If the real value is higher than the market price, IShares MSCI Frontier is considered to be undervalued, and we provide a buy recommendation.
 Otherwise, we render a sell signal.

 Competition

-IShares MSCI Price to Sales Component Assessment
+IShares MSCI Price To Book Component Assessment

 IShares MSCI Frontier Fundamental Drivers Relationships